binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

 ## WebSocket vs HTTP

-As both HTTP and WebSocket are employed for application communication, people often get confused and find it difficult to pick one out of these two.
-Have a look at the below-mentioned text and gain better clarity on HTTP and WebSocket.
+As both HTTP and WebSocket protocols are employed for application communication, people often get confused and find it difficult to pick one.

 As told previously, WebSocket is a framed and bidirectional protocol.
-On the contrary, to this, HTTP is a unidirectional protocol functioning above the TCP protocol.
+On the other hand, HTTP is a unidirectional protocol functioning above the TCP protocol.

-As WebSocket protocol is capable to support continual data transmission, it’s majorly used in real-time application development.
+As the WebSocket protocol is capable of supporting continual data transmission, it’s majorly used in real-time application development.
 HTTP is stateless and is used for the development of [RESTful](https://de.wikipedia.org/wiki/Representational_State_Transfer) and [SOAP](https://de.wikipedia.org/wiki/SOAP) applications.
-Soap can still use HTTP for implementation, but REST is widely spread and used.
+SOAP can still use HTTP for implementation, but REST is widely spread and used.

 In WebSocket, communication occurs at both ends, which makes it a faster protocol.
-In HTTP, the connection is built at one end, making it a bit sluggish than WebSocket.
+In HTTP, the connection is built at one end, making it a bit more sluggish than WebSocket.

 WebSocket uses a unified TCP connection and needs one party to terminate the connection.
 Until it happens, the connection remains active.
 HTTP needs to build a distinct connection for separate requests.
 Once the request is completed, the connection breaks automatically.

 ## How are WebSocket connections established?

-The process starts with a WebSocket handshake that involves using a new scheme ws or wss.
-To understand quickly, you may consider them equivalent to HTTP and secure HTTP (HTTPS) respectively.
+The process starts with a WebSocket handshake that involves using a new scheme (ws or wss).
+To help you understand, consider them equivalent to HTTP and secure HTTP (HTTPS) respectively.

 Using this scheme, servers and clients are expected to follow the standard WebSocket connection protocol.
-The WebSocket connection establishment begins with HTTP request upgrading that features a couple of headers such as Connection: Upgrade, Upgrade: WebSocket, Sec-WebSocket- Key, and so on.
+The WebSocket connection establishment begins with a HTTP request upgrading that features a couple of headers such as Connection: Upgrade, Upgrade: WebSocket, Sec-WebSocket- Key, and so on.

 Here is how this connection is established:

-1. **The Request :** Connection Upgrade header denotes the WebSocket handshake while the Sec-WebSocket-Key features Base64-encoded random value.
+1. **The Request :** The Connection Upgrade header denotes the WebSocket handshake while the Sec-WebSocket-Key features Base64-encoded random value.
 This value is arbitrarily generated during every WebSocket handshake.
 Besides the above, the key header is also a part of this request.

 The above-listed headers, when combined, form an HTTP GET request.
 It will have similar data in it: